andrewrosss/react-mui-dialog/README.md

       // values found in this "fields" object, constructs an
       // 'initialValues' object and passes that to the <Formik /> component
       initialValue: "",
-      // Optional Yup schema used to validate this fields, again this
-      // package will aggregate all the schemas, construct the
-      // Yup.object({}) schema, and pass that to <Formik />
-      validationSchema: Yup.string()
-        .required("This field is required")
-        .email("Must be a valid email"),
+      // for convenience we could omit 'label' and react-mui-dialog would use this
+      // field's name for the label
+      label: "Email Address",
       // These props are passed directly to the underlying
       // formik <Field /> component.
-      fieldProps: { label: "Email Address", variant: "filled" }, },
+      fieldProps: { variant: "filled" },
     },
+  },
+  // optional validationSchema, defined just as you would with
+  // formik, used to validate the fields.
+  validationSchema: Yup.object({
+    emailAddress: Yup.string()
+      .required("This field is required")
+      .email("Must be a valid email"),
+  }),
   cancelButton: { children: "No Thanks" },
   submitButton: { children: "Subscribe" },
   // the keys of the fields object (above) are how you reference